robusta-dev/robusta/docs/index.rst

         (Slack, etc)

 Automations run via webhook so if they fail it wont bring down your environment.

-Robusta is configured in YAML and extended in Python.

 What's in the Box
 ~~~~~~~~~~~~~~~~~~~